Title IX Awareness

 Click here for CUNY's Policy on Sexual Misconduct.
 To view videos about policy highlights, getting involved and consent go to:

-Title IX Presentation for Students (Revised August 22, 2016)
+Title IX Curriculum for Employees (Revised August 2017)

 If you experience or observe any of the following at the Graduate Center (or on any CUNY campus):